purchase & buy back AGREEMENT

-Why do we do this in Huánuco, Peru, and not in the capitol city of Lima?
+Why do we do this in Pucallpa, Peru, and not in the capitol city of Lima?
 There are many reasons:

 - The taxes on motorcycles and parts (18%), does not apply in Huánuco as it is a duty-free zone.
 That savings can be passed on to you.

-- Huánuco is right on the central 3N/3S route down the center of Peru, and that is where you want to ride.
-Lima is a city of 10+ million with dangerous traffic.
+- Pucallpa is right on the central in the center of Peru, and that is where you want to ride.
+Lima is a city of 13+ million with dangerous traffic.
 There is a reason that motorcycle insurance there cost 4X as much!
-From Huánuco you can easily head south to Cuzco and beyond, or north to Cajamarca, Chachapoyas, and Ecuador.
+From Pucallpa you can easily head south to Cuzco and beyond, or north to Cajamarca, Chachapoyas, and Ecuador.
 Even if you drop down to the coast, AVOID Lima, especially the northern and eastern entries/exits.
 In and out via the southern route is not too bad if you are just going to Miraflores or vicinity.
 Even so, I don’t recommend riding around IN Lima.

-- Huánuco is a short flight from Lima with 1-2 flights per day.
-There are also 10 (quite comfortable) buses per day from a reputable company we use between Lima and Huánuco.
+- Pucallpa is a short flight from Lima with multiple flights per day.
+There are buses to Pucallpa also, but it is a 20 hr ride!

-It is well worth it to be centered out of Huánuco for the reasons stated above (flight and bus details at the end of the agreement.
+It is well worth it to be centered out of Pucallpa for the reasons stated above (flight and bus details at the end of the agreement.

-So far all the motorcycles that we have prepared and have gone out from us have been able to cross any border in South America they chose.
-In the last months on the southern borders (exiting Peru) with Bolivia and Chile, the border agents have asked riders to meet the ‘letter of the law’ that says that the person taking the motorcycle OUT of Peru must be a resident of Peru.
+So far ALL the motorcycles that we have prepared and have gone out from us have been able to cross any border in South America they chose.
+In the last months on the southern borders (exiting Peru) with Bolivia and Chile, the border agents have asked riders to meet the ‘letter of the law’ that says that the person taking the motorcycle OUT of Peru must be a resident of Peru, but the Brazil, Columbia and Ecuador borders have not been an issue.
+So you might have to go to Bolivia, Argentina and Chile via Brazil.
 Many have just come back at a different time and there was no issue.
 Some have gone to a different Peru exit and not had anything else required.
 Others have gone to the nearest Notary and gotten a Power of Attorney giving a Peruvian friend permission to exit the motorcycle for them.
 Then when out of Peru you ride the motorcycle into the neighboring country.

 There have been no issues or extra paperwork required (presently that we know of) at any other borders in South America.
 As the owner’s card has the owner’s name in a bar code, as soon as we sign the motorcycle over to your name you may ride away with the present card and insurance.
 We will follow the paperwork until the name change actually is registered in the government Vehicle Registry, then get an official copy of this and scan it to you.
 You won’t need this within or even exiting Peru as they can access the information in their system.
 But other countries may doubt that the moto is in your name as it does not show on the card so this document (called a BOLETA INFORMATIVA) might be called upon.